-- The school contributes to inter-agency working in line with Working Together to Safeguard Children (2018) by: - Providing a co-ordinated offer of early help when low level or emerging needs of children are identified; - Contributing to inter-agency support to children subject to child in need or child protection plans; and - Allowing access for Children's Social Care to conduct or consider conducting an assessment. - They have awareness of local arrangements and timelines for the transition to the local safeguarding partnership arrangements and once arrangements are published ensure there is a good understanding of the school/college role in the new safeguarding partner arrangements. - They understand the local Threshold document which sets out the criteria for action and the local protocol for assessment. - The importance of information sharing between professionals and local agencies is recognised as key in promoting the welfare and protecting the safety of children.
-Arrangements are in place that set out clearly the process and principles for sharing information within the school/college, with the Derby Safeguarding Children Board and other agencies and practitioners as required. - There is awareness and due regard to the obligations of the Data Protection Act 2018 and GDPR to ensure that personal information is processed fairly and lawfully and kept safe and secure and where appropriate is shared to support the safeguarding of children and individuals at risk.
-Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.

-- The school/college's safeguarding arrangements take into account procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by Derby and Derbyshire Safeguarding Children Boards' (DSCBs').
-This includes co-operation between partner agencies and providing information to the Derby Safeguarding Children Board to allow it to perform its functions. - The Chair of the Governing body will liaise with the Local Authority Designated Officer (LADO) (also known as Designated Officer) and partner agencies in event of any allegations of abuse made against the headteacher.
-(Note: in proprietor-led independent schools concerns about the proprietor/s should be taken directly to the LADO) - There is an effective safeguarding/child protection policy which is consistent with Derby and Derbyshire Safeguarding Children procedures, including the local criteria for action (thresholds document) and local protocol for assessment, along with a school behaviour policy and staff behaviour policy (code of conduct).
-This will be provided to all staff on induction, will be updated annually as a minimum and available on the school/college website along with the contact details of the Designated Safeguarding Lead, their deputy/ies and their availability, including during school holidays. - The safeguarding/child protection policy includes procedures which minimise the risk of peer on peer abuse, how allegations will be investigated and dealt with and have clear processes as to how victims, perpetrators and any other child affected by peer on peer abuse with be supported. - All policies and procedures adopted by governing bodies, particularly concerning referrals of suspected abuse and neglect, are followed by all staff. - All staff including governors and volunteers adhere to their duties in The Prevent Duty (2015) to prevent radicalisation.
-Keeping children safe from these risks is a safeguarding matter and should be approached in the same way as safeguarding children from other risks. - There is a whole school approach to domestic abuse and this includes active participation in the police led Stopping Domestic Abuse Together (SDAT) initiative. - A member of the Senior Leadership Team is appointed to the role of Designated Safeguarding Lead (DSL); this will be explicit in the role holder's job description, have the appropriate authority and given time, funding, training, resources and support to fulfil their role effectively.
-A Designated Deputy Safeguarding Lead, explicit in the role holder's job description, will also be appointed in the same way and can be delegated the activities of the Designated Safeguarding Lead; however the lead responsibility for safeguarding remains with the DSL. - All staff members undergo safeguarding and child protection training at induction. - The Designated Safeguarding Lead (DSL) and their deputy undergo training at a minimum every two years and their knowledge and skills are updated at least annually to keep up to date with developments relevant to their role. - The Headteacher and other staff will undergo child protection training regularly and will receive safeguarding and child protection updates at least annually to provide them with relevant skills and knowledge to safeguard children effectively. - Staff training will be consistent with the Derby Safeguarding Children Board guidance Training Pathways for Education Provider's.
-See DSCB Training Courses and Events page. - There is a whole school/college approach to online safety to address the 3 areas of risk; content, contact and conduct.
-This includes a policy on the use of mobile technology in the setting, appropriate filters and monitoring systems to ensure children are safeguarded from potentially harmful and inappropriate material online, including terrorist and extremist material, as well as online safety training for staff.
-As technology in this area evolves and changes rapidly online safety will be regularly reviewed. - Ensure that children are taught about safeguarding, including on-line safety (this incorporates sexting/'youth produced sexual imagery' and terrorist/extremist material), through teaching, learning opportunities and tutorials.
+- The school contributes to inter-agency working in line with Working Together to Safeguard Children (2015) by: - Providing a co-ordinated offer of early help when low level or emerging needs of children are identified; - Contributing to inter-agency support to children subject to child in need or child protection plans; and - Allowing access for Children's Social Care to conduct or consider conducting an assessment. - The importance of information sharing between professionals and local agencies is recognised as key in promoting the welfare and protecting the safety of children. - The school safeguarding arrangements take into account procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by Derby and Derbyshire Safeguarding Children Boards' (DSCBs').
+This includes co-operation between partner agencies and providing information to the Derby Safeguarding Children Board to allow it to perform its functions. - The Chair of the Governing body will liaise with the Local Authority Designated Officer (LADO) (also known as Designated Officer) and partner agencies in event of any allegations of abuse made against the headteacher. - There is an effective safeguarding/child protection policy which is consistent with Derby and Derbyshire Safeguarding Children procedures, along with a staff behaviour policy (code of conduct).
+This will be provided to all staff on induction, will be updated annually as a minimum and available on the school website along with the contact details of the Designated Safeguarding Lead and their availability, including during school holidays. - All policies and procedures adopted by governing bodies, particularly concerning referrals of suspected abuse and neglect, are followed by staff. - All staff including governors and volunteers adheres to their duties in The Prevent Duty (2015) to prevent radicalisation.
+Keeping children safe from these risks is a safeguarding matter and should be approached in the same way as safeguarding children from other risks. - A member of the Senior Leadership Team is appointed to the role of Designated Safeguarding Lead (DSL); this will be explicit in the role holder's job description, have the appropriate authority and given time, funding, training, resources and support to fulfil their role effectively.
+A Designated Deputy Safeguarding Lead will also be appointed in the same way and can be delegated the activities of the Designated Safeguarding Lead; however the lead responsibility for safeguarding remains with the DSL. - All staff members undergo safeguarding and child protection training at induction. - The Designated Safeguarding Lead (DSL) and their deputy undergo training at a minimum every two years and their knowledge and skills updated at least annually to keep up to date with developments relevant to their role. - The Headteacher and other staff will undergo child protection training regularly and will receive safeguarding and child protection updates at least annually to provide them with relevant skills and knowledge to safeguard children effectively.